Hedgehogs are amazing creatures and can make excellent pets as we’ve found out. Everyday we seem to learn some new amazing facts about our hedgehog.

 Bathing the hedgehog twice a month can remove any lingering smells.
 As poop tends to get stuck to their feet and fur as they walk through it.

-They are naturally solitary creatures but this doesn’t necessarily equate to them being shy and spending time bonding with your pygmy hedgehog can make more them amiable to their owners.
+They are naturally solitary creatures but this doesn’t necessarily equate to them being shy and spending time bonding with your pet hedgehog can make more them amiable to their owners.

 When I’ve got close up to Hynee, he looks a little goofy with his teeth protruding slightly.
 I’ve also noticed these teeth from the side sometimes too and it simply doesn’t flatter him.

-Here’s a picture of Hynee with his teeth showing.
+Here’s a picture of our hedgehog, Hynee with his teeth showing.
 It doesn’t really capture him in his best light.